 - electrical defibrillation

-- radio-frequency (RF) ablation: destroys abnormal pathways that are causing the heart to beat incorrectly
+- Radiofrequency ablation.
+In this procedure, an electrical current produced by a radio wave destroys abnormal tissues that are causing the heart to beat incorrectly.

 - Antiarrhythmic medication.
 These drugs slow down your heart rate and help your ventricles fill with blood.
 However, they aren’t always prescribed because they can cause side effects and, according to a 2017 review of studies, may not be as effective as other methods.

 - Beta blockers.
 These drugs reduce both the speed and force of your heartbeat while also lowering your blood pressure.
 Beta blockers can have side effects but may be often prescribed because the risk outweighs them.

 The outlook for people with ventricular tachycardia is usually good if treatment is received quickly.
 When the disorder goes untreated, however, people are at a greater risk for sudden cardiac arrest and other serious conditions.

 Implanted devices can help prevent complications from occurring.
 Once in place, these devices can keep the heart beating and functioning properly by delivering a shock when an irregular rhythm is detected.
 If you don’t meet the criteria for an implanted device, medication may be prescribed to lower your risk of arrhythmia.